silverstripe/silverstripe-activedirectory/docs/en/developer.md

 	    'accountDomainName': 'mydomain.local'
 	    'baseDn': 'DC=mydomain,DC=local'
 	    'networkTimeout': 10
+	    'useSsl': 'TRUE'

 The `baseDn` option defines the initial scope of the directory where the connector can perform queries.
 This should be set to the root base DN, e.g. DC=mydomain,DC=local

+The `useSsl` option enables encrypted transport for LDAP communication.
+This should be mandatory for production systems to prevent eavesdropping.
+A certificate trusted by the webserver must be installed on the AD server.
+StartTLS can alternatively be used (`useStartTls` option).

+For more information about available LDAP options, please [see the Zend\Ldap documentation](http://framework.zend.com/manual/2.2/en/modules/zend.ldap.introduction.html) and [API overview documentation](http://framework.zend.com/manual/2.2/en/modules/zend.ldap.api.html).

+### Configure LDAP search query

 You can then set specific locations to search your directory.
 Note that these locations must be within the `baseDn` you have specified above:

 	LDAPService:
 	  users_search_locations: